sudhanshuv1/Alarm-Clock/README.md

 # An alarm clock using ReactJS

-This project has been deployed at: https://reactjs-alarm-clock.netlify.app <br>
+This project is live at: https://reactjs-alarm-clock.netlify.app <br>

 It allows the user to set and delete alarms.
 Some features of this app:
 <ul>